NicoNovi9/team9-EUMASTER4HPC2526/source/findings.rst

 - Null hypothesis: *there is no difference in mean TPS between GPU and CPU runs*.
 - One‑way ANOVA on the per‑request TPS distributions yields an extremely small p‑value
   (p = 1.83e‑157), so the null hypothesis is rejected at α = 0.05.
-- Interpretation: **GPU and CPU throughput are statistically different**, with the GPU run achieving much higher TPS than the CPU run in this experiment.
+- Interpretation: **GPU and CPU Tokens-per-second are statistically different**, with the GPU run achieving much higher TPS than the CPU run in this experiment.

 .. figure:: _static/anova_boxplot_gpu_vs_cpu.png